coreboot/coreboot/util/spd_tools/ddr4/README.md

 * `diesPerPackage`: Number of dies on the part.
 Valid values:
   `1, 2` dies per package.

-* `deviceBusWidth`: Number of bits of the device's address bus.
+* `packageBusWidth`: Number of bits of the device's address bus.
 Valid values:
   `8, 16` bit-wide bus.
 NOTE: Width of x4 is not supported by this tool.

 * `ranksPerPackage`: From Jedec doc 4_01_02_AnnexL-1R23: